 Join Videos Losslessly using Video to Video

-2. Launch Video to Video, go to the menu bar and under Tools select Join Video Files
+- Launch Video to Video, go to the menu bar and under Tools select Join Video Files.

-4. Clicking OK will open the Video Settings window where you’ll input the parameters for conversion.
-So first under Video Profiles, scroll down and select Direct Stream Copy option.
-This basically means no actual conversion will occur and instead the video and audio streams will be copied as they’re.
+- Clicking OK will open the Video Settings window where you’ll input the parameters for conversion.
+Under Video Profiles, scroll down and select Direct Stream Copy option.
+As mentioned earlier, this basically means no actual conversion will occur and instead the video and audio streams will be copied as they’re.

-6. That will take you back to the main window.
-Select the Output folder for the joined video then click on the Convert button to start the joining process.
+- That will take you back to the main window.
+Select the Output folder for the joined video then click the Convert button to start the joining process.

 - If everything goes fine, your videos should be joined in a matter of seconds or minutes depending on their sizes.
 If you happen to get an error, make sure you used a compatible container and that the other parameters of the videos match (e.g. resolution).